Why RTR Matters

 “I was hired to teach math in inner city Miami, even though I was not qualified to teach the subject.
 This would never have happened in a suburban school district.
 While I knew how to do fifth grade math, I didn’t understand the discipline of mathematics well enough to diagnosis problems that my students were having.
 If they didn’t understand how to do the math problem the first way I explained it, my only “alternative” strategies were to speak louder or more slowly.
 I had the heart for teaching urban students, but not the content expertise.
 Urban students deserve better.”

 We know that the quality of the teacher is the single most important in-school factor determining how well a student performs.
-Our program is specifically designed to bring to RPS persons of all ages who have extensive content knowledge, along with the heart and the vision to create a more equitable outcome for all students.
+Our program is specifically designed to cultivate a pipeline of teachers who have extensive content knowledge, and the heart and the vision to create more equitable outcomes for all students.
 Through a nationally ranked graduate-level teacher education program and an intensive, medical-school-style residency, RTR integrates theory and practice so that our residents are equal to the task ahead.
-Our aim is to prepare outstanding teachers – because our students deserve the very best.
+Our aim is to prepare outstanding teachers – because all students deserve the very best.

 Why it matters

-Any attempt to end educational inequities will not succeed unless there is a change in how we prepare and retain exceptional talent to meet the unique challenges of urban education.
-Our goal is to build a pipeline to bring highly effective teachers to the classroom who not only are committed to getting their students onto the playing field, but who also have the knowledge and skills to coach their students to hit the ball out of the park.
-We are a movement to teach for change so that all students and our community can be lifted up from inside our classrooms.
+Any attempt to end educational inequities will not succeed unless there is a change in how we prepare and retain exceptional talent to meet the unique challenges of high-needs and hard to staff schools.
+Our goal is to bring highly effective teachers to the classroom, who are committed to not only getting their students onto the playing field, but who are also committed to ensuring that all students have the knowledge and skills to hit the ball out of the park.
+We are a movement to teach for change so that all students can be lifted up from inside our classrooms.